simplesecure/ssa-sdk/README.md

 const appObj = { appOrigin: window.location.origin, scopes: ['store_write', 'publish_data']}
 const appConfig = new AppConfig(appObj.scopes);
 const userSession = new UserSession({ appConfig });

+//Note: if you are using Blockstack, you'll need to manually store the results of the user's login
+// to localStorage.
+You can do that like so:

+const authentication = await login(params);
+localStorage.setItem('blockstack-session', JSON.stringify(authentication.body.store.sessionData));

+//Or on account creations:
+const newAccount = await createUserAccount(credObj, appObj);
+localStorage.setItem('blockstack-session', JSON.stringify(newAccount.body.store.sessionData));

 //To check if user is signed in, simply use userSession.isUserSignedIn() console.log(userSession.isUserSignedIn()) //prints true or false